raspberrypi/documentation/README.md

 This repository contains the Asciidoc source and the toolchain to build the [Raspberry Pi Documentation](https://www.raspberrypi.org/documentation/).

+**NOTE:** This repository has undergone some recent changes.
+See our [blog post](https://www.raspberrypi.org/blog/bring-on-the-documentation/) for more details.

 ## Building the Documentation

 Instructions on how to checkout the `documentation` repo, and then install the toolchain needed to convert from Asciidoc to HTML and build the documentation site.